WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Introduction

-However existing benchmarks fail to evaluate how web agents handle website security and privacy decisions that users make daily.
-A few examples include managing cookies, updating data sharing permissions, and revoking older sessions.
-It is critical to assess web agents on these tasks as they might not only be explicitly prompted to make such decisions by the user, but also might encounter many of these tasks during live exploration of websites while performing other tasks.
+However, existing benchmarks do not account for whether web agents can emulate web users in making security and privacy decisions.
+Examples include managing cookies, updating data sharing permissions, and revoking older sessions.
+We refer to these routine actions performed by users to keep their data private and accounts safe and secure as \tasknameE.
+It is critical to assess web agents on these tasks as they might not only be explicitly prompted by users, but also might encounter them during live exploration of websites while performing other tasks~(refer to \Cref{sec:mid-flow-appendix}).
 As agents advance toward making persona-driven decisions on behalf of users, their ability to safely navigate these settings becomes paramount~\cite{rossi2026m}.
-Deploying these systems without rigorous \taskname evaluation is risky, as even a single erroneous action by an agent could inadvertently weaken a user's overall account security or expose their private data.
+Deploying web agents without rigorous evaluation on \taskname is risky, as even a single erroneous action by an agent could inadvertently weaken a user's account security or expose their private data.